AdobeDocs/experience-manager-cloud-service.en/help/operations/query-and-indexing-best-practices.md

 Even if only a small percentage of assets match the restriction `jcr:content/metadata/myProperty = "My Property Value"`, the query will need to read a large number of nodes in order to (attempt to) fill the requested 'page' of results.
 This can result in a poorly performing query, which will be shown as having a low `Read Optimization` score in the Query Performance tool).

-To optimize the performance of this second query, we must create a custom version of the `damAssetLucene-9` index (`damAssetLucene-9-custom-1`) and add the following property definition -
+To optimize the performance of this second query, create a custom version of the `damAssetLucene-9` index (`damAssetLucene-9-custom-1`) and add the following property definition -

 ```
 "myProperty": {